 \subsection{Sites and algebraic groups: setup and first properties}

-As in \cite{Suz13}, we say that a perfect $k$-algebra $k'$ is \emph{rational} if it is a finite direct product of finitely generated perfect fields over $k$, and \emph{ind-rational} if it is a filtered union of rational $k$-subalgebras.
+As in \cite[Def.\ 2.1.1]{Suz13}, we say that a perfect $k$-algebra $k'$ is \emph{rational} if it is a finite direct product of finitely generated perfect fields over $k$, and \emph{ind-rational} if it is a filtered union of rational $k$-subalgebras.
+Since any perfect field over $k$ is ind-rational, we know that a $k$-algebra is ind-rational if and only if it can be written as a filtered union of finite products of (not necessarily finitely generated) perfect fields over $k$.
 The rational (resp.\ ind-rational) $k$-algebras form a full subcategory of the category of perfect $k$-algebras, which we denote by $k^{\rat}$ (resp.\ $k^{\ind\rat}$).
-We define the \emph{rational (resp.\ ind-rational) \'etale site} of $k$ to be the \'etale site on $k^{\rat}$ (resp.\ $k^{\ind\rat}$).
-These site are denoted by $\Spec k^{\rat}_{\et}$ and $\Spec k^{\ind\rat}_{\et}$.
+Since a $k$-algebra homomorphism from $k' \in k^{\rat}$ to $k'' = \bigcup k''_{\lambda} \in k^{\ind\rat}$ factors through some $k''_{\lambda} \in k^{\rat}$, we know that $k^{\ind\rat}$ is equivalent to the indcategory of $k^{\rat}$. \footnote{ Do not confuse $k^{\ind\rat}$ with another indcategory $\Ind \mathcal{C}$, where $\mathcal{C}$ is the category of finite products of not necessarily finitely generated perfect fields over $k$ with $k$-algebra homomorphisms.
+There are natural functors $k^{\ind\rat} \to \Ind \mathcal{C} \to k^{\ind\rat}$.
+The first one is fully faithful and the second one is essentially surjective, with composite the identity functor.
+The object of $\mathcal{C}$ given by the perfection of the field $k(x_{1}, x_{2}, \dots)$ and the ind-object in $\mathcal{C}$ consisting of the increasing family of the perfections of the fields $k(x_{1}, \dots, x_{n})$ are not isomorphic in $\Ind \mathcal{C}$, but become isomorphic in $k^{\ind\rat}$. } We define the \emph{rational (resp.\ ind-rational) \'etale site} of $k$ to be the \'etale site on $k^{\rat}$ (resp.\ $k^{\ind\rat}$) (\cite[Def.\ 2.1.3]{Suz13}).
+These sites are denoted by $\Spec k^{\rat}_{\et}$ and $\Spec k^{\ind\rat}_{\et}$, respectively.